All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-In Ruby, there are several types of variables that differ in to whom they belong - an object, a class, or all descendants at once.
+In Ruby, there are several types of variables that differ by who they belong to - an object, a class, or all descendants at once.
 Let's break it down simply with examples.

 @ - instance variable

 This is a regular variable that belongs to a specific object.
-Each instance of a class (object) has its own copy of such a variable.
+Each instance of the class (object) has its own copy of such a variable.

 class User